-Deliverable D2.21 is the second specification document of the T-NOVA project, which presents the current outcomes of Task 2.2 with regard to the design and specification of the T-NOVA overall system architecture.
+Deliverable D2.22 presents the final outcomes of Task 2.2 with regard to the design and specification of the T-NOVA overall system architecture.
 The aim has been to produce an architectural proposal which fulfils most key NFV-related requirements, implements all use cases defined in D2.1 and at the same time allows implementation in a relatively short timeframe with reasonable technical complexity.
+D2.22 is a revised edition of the initial specification document (D2.21), incorporating all the necessary specification updates which were considered necessary after the first round of the implementation phase, also aligning with technological advances in the global NFV landscape.

-The first step is the survey of currently proposed NFV architectures, including industry initiatives (CloudNFV, HP OpenNFV, Intel/Tieto, ALU CloudBand), research projects (Mobile Cloud Networking, CONTENT, NetIDE, UNIFY) as well as the current specifications, drafts and trends in ETSI NFV ISG.
+The first step is the survey of currently proposed NFV architectures, drafts and trends in standardisation bodies (ETSI NFV ISG - Phase 2 and TMForum).
+The survey also includes industry initiatives, both open-source and proprietary (OPNFV, HP OpenNFV, Intel/Tieto, ALU CloudBand, OpenMANO, VMware vCloud), as well as research projects (Mobile Cloud Networking, CONTENT, NetIDE, UNIFY).

-Considering the use cases and requirements laid out in D2.1 as well as the state-of-the-art in integrated NFV architectures, including standardisation trends, a high-level overall architecture is proposed, which encompasses all the component entities of the T-NOVA system.
+Considering the use cases and requirements laid out in D2.1 as well as the state-ofthe-art in integrated NFV architectures, including standardisation trends, a high-level overall architecture is proposed, which encompasses all the component entities of the T-NOVA system.
 The architecture is structured in a layered logic, broken down into four layers:

 - Infrastructure (NFVI) layer, which includes the physical and virtual elements (compute and storage nodes, hypervisors, data-centre and transport networks) in order to host the elements of the T-NOVA service.
-Two main domains are foreseen, the NFV data-centre infrastructures (NFVI-PoPs) and the transport networks. - Infrastructure Management layer, which involves all the management entities capable to virtualise the infrastructure assets and manage them - Orchestration layer, which includes the T-NOVA Orchestrator, which coordinates the underlying management entities in order to establish and manage the end-to-end T-NOVA services - Marketplace layer, which includes all the entities which promote multi-actor interaction and facilitate commercial exploitation of the system
+Two main domains are foreseen, the NFV data-centre infrastructures (NFVI-PoPs) and the wide area networks. - Infrastructure Management layer, which involves all the management entities capable to virtualise the infrastructure assets and manage them - Orchestration layer, which includes the T-NOVA Orchestrator, which coordinates the underlying management entities in order to establish and manage the end-to-end T-NOVA services - Marketplace layer, which includes all the entities which promote multi-actor interaction and facilitate commercial exploitation of the system